 Bruno is the author of a report to the French government on tax security in France published in 2004, and co-author of two other reports to the French government: one on intangible assets (2006) and one on how to improve the commentary on French tax law (2010).
-He also co-authored a chapter on rulings in a book on French tax procedures (published in 2005 and updated in 2008) and a book on transfer pricing in France (edited by Editions Francis Lefebvre, 2010).
-He authored the France chapter in Transfer Pricing and Dispute Resolution, published in 2011, and the chapter on MAP article 25 of the OECD Treaty Model in Modèle de convention fiscal OCDE concernant le revenu et la fortune, published in 2013.
+He also co-authored a chapter on rulings in a book on French tax procedures (published in 2005 and updated in 2008) and a book on transfer pricing in France (third edition, Editions Francis Lefebvre, 2016).
+He authored the France chapter in Transfer Pricing and Dispute Resolution (2016), and the chapter on MAP article 25 of the OECD Treaty Model in Modèle de convention fiscal OCDE concernant le revenu et la fortune, published in 2013.
 He regularly publishes articles on international tax matters in French and international publications.

 After graduating in political sciences from the Paris Institute of Political Studies (Sciences Po) in 1979, Bruno completed his education with a master's degree in corporate and tax law at the University of Paris II (Assas) before entering the ENA.

 A French native speaker, he is fluent in English.

 This biography is an extract from Who's Who Legal: France which can be purchased from our Shop.